SecondPsycho/Kings-Corner/README.md

 A .NET7.0 application to play King's Corner on the command line.

 ## Requirements
     -.NET 7.0
     It was written in Windows 10

+## How to Run
+    Open a Windows command prompt, navigate to the Kings-Corner folder and enter `dotnet run`.

 ## Tutorial
     The game is played with an ordinary deck of playing cards.